ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

    The RHEL HA Add-On cluster for the active-passive NFS server must be deployed in a single {{site.data.keyword.powerSys_notm}} workspace.
 - Ensure that all SAP installation media is available.

-## Preparing nodes for SAP installation
+## Preparing nodes to install ASCS and ERS instances
 {: #ha-rhel-ensa-prepare-nodes}

-The following information describes how to prepare the nodes for an SAP application instance installation.
+The following information describes how to prepare the nodes for installing the SAP *ASCS* and *ERS* instances.

 ### Preparing environment variables
 {: #ha-rhel-ensa-prepare-environment-variables}